 This is the first impression you get when starting on the album.
 First they speed away with Hard Rock bordering on Heavy Metal (or vice versa) with Bird of Prey.
 Furiously fast, just to be greeted by a bunch of falsetto voices, the mother of all nut-crunchers.
 However, the whole track proves funky enough to retain your attention.
 This is followed by a ballad called The Park.
 All full of birdie sounds, sweet, soft music going with the flow – and further down the falsetto road.

 The whole start to Salisbury is actually shocking (or at least it was back in time).
-The change in style being so drastic compared to their first album – and also the later ones like the famous Demons and Wizards.
+The change in style being so drastic compared to their first album – and also the later ones like the famous Demons and Wizards or Firefly.
 Okay, we already had some rare falsetto shenanigans going on, but not at that level of progression.
 All of this with some pretty good keyboarding, for the time really progressive drum work.
 And – last but not least – the lyrics delivered by David Byron.
 Mick Box on lead guitar and vocals is actually with the band to this day.

 Lady in Black really hit hard in Northern Europe, one of the major hits back during this time.
 This one is interpreted by Ken Hensley, crunchy melody and hearty lyrics included.
 I remember that this song played forever in the charts.
 Actually astonishing for such a simple tune.